 You can see excess residue on hair if you use too much.

 Stops color from fading quickly.
-Packed with natural proteins to make hair strong yet soft.
+Packed with natural proteins to make hair strong and healthy.
 Protects color treated hair from harsh UV rays.

 It should have a smoother consistency to avoid being harsh.

 A mixture of tea tree oil and lavender cleans your scalp thoroughly.
 It has a nice fragrance.

 This super strong shampoo can dry your hair out and make it feel brittle.